abdulmalikjalloh/Python-Intro/README.md

     -Set Types (set, frozenset)

 - Input function
-  - input function: is used to capture user input
+  - input function: is used to capture user input.

 # Selection